Dave Koz: Career

 In 1994, Koz began hosting a syndicated radio program, The Dave Koz Radio Show (formerly Personal Notes), featuring the latest music and interviews with who's who in the genre.
 Dave co-hosted The Dave Koz Morning Show on 94.7 The Wave, a smooth jazz station in Los Angeles for six years.
 He decided to leave the show in January 2007 and was replaced by Brian McKnight.
 In 2002, Koz started a record label, Rendezvous Entertainment, with Frank Cody and Hyman Katz.

+In October 2004, Koz collaborated with ADA Band, Indonesia, for their single entitled "Manusia Bodoh" (lit.
+Stupid Person).

 Koz has promoted annual Dave Koz & Friends Jazz Cruises since 2005.

 Koz is the host of a weekly half-hour television series named Frequency put on by Fast Focus.
 Koz interviews musicians on the show such as Earth, Wind & Fire, Jonathan Butler, and Kelly Sweet.
 At the end of each interview, he plays along with the musician, adding some of his saxophone riffs to one of their hit songs.

 Koz was also the bandleader on The Emeril Lagasse Show.
 The band, Dave Koz & The Kozmos, featured Jeff Golub (guitar), Philippe Saisse (keyboards), Conrad Korsch (bass guitar), and Skoota Warner (drums).

 Koz hosts a weekly radio show on the Sirius-XM Radio Watercolors channel called "The Dave Koz Lounge," which airs Sundays at noon ET.

 On September 22, 2009, Koz received a star on the Hollywood Walk of Fame.

 In October 2010, Koz performed "Start All Over Again" in a Desperate Housewives season 7 episode "Let Me Entertain You", alongside singer Dana Glover.
 In July 2012, he appeared on The Eric André Show, season 1 episode 7, and sat in with the house band.

 In December 2014, he opened Spaghettini & the Dave Koz Lounge, a restaurant and live music venue located at 184 North Canon Drive in Beverly Hills, California with business partners Cary Hardwick and Laurie Sisneros, who own Spaghettini in Seal Beach.

 In 2018, Koz collaborated with guitarist and regular Vulfpeck contributor, Cory Wong, on two tracks, "The Optimist" and "Friends at Sea".
 The two collaborated again in 2021 for the album The Golden Hour, including the single "Today".

 In 2022, Koz collaborated with singer-songwriter Ben Rector on the track "Supernatural" from Rector's album The Joy of Music.

 In March 2025, Koz released Just Us, a duets album with Bob James.
 With seven original songs and three standards, Just Us is uniquely raw and unplugged with just the saxophone and piano only.
 Regarding the album, Koz has said, "When you only have two instruments, as we have here, taking up the entire sonic space, each can be heard in a much clearer, bolder, bigger way.
 It's amazing and scary because we hear all the breaths, clicks and pad noise.
 Those who go on this ride with us will hear our instruments in a whole new way."